-AC230 PRINCIPLES OF ACCOUNTING I (4).
+AC230 FINANCIAL ACCOUNTING (4).
 An introduction to the fundamentals of accounting theory, accrual accounting, and financial reporting.
 Includes the study of the accounting for cash, receivables, payables, inventories, plant assets, long-term liabilities and stockholders’ equity for service and merchandising firms.
 Prerequisite: MT100 or math placement into MT106 or higher.

-AC231 PRINCIPLES OF ACCOUNTING II (4).
+AC231 MANAGERIAL ACCOUNTING (4).
 A continuation of AC230.
 The study of accounting for manufacturing firms and activities.
 Includes the study of short-term decision making, budgeting, pricing, performance evaluation, and capital investment.
 In addition, the course examines accounting for cash flows and the analysis of financial statement information.
 Prerequisite: AC230.

 AC330 INTERMEDIATE ACCOUNTING I (4).
 A thorough review of the accounting process and financial statements.
 In-depth analysis of all assets, current liabilities and contingencies, bonds, leases, and revenue recognition.
 Prerequisite AC231.